Parbelaez/p1-html-css/README.md

 ### Fixed bugs

-- Images not loading due to wrong path.
+- Images not loading due to the wrong path.
-- a attributes given mistakenly to the img contained in it.
+- "a" attribute is given mistakenly to the image contained in it.
-- Resizing issues due to min-max height threshold not defined.
+- Resizing issues due to the min-max height threshold not being defined.

 ### HTML Errors